cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Always Alive

-[s6-overlay](https://github.com/just-containers/s6-overlay) is implemented to check whether everything is working as expected and do a sanity check with pinging the main VPN server periodically.
+[s6-overlay](https://github.com/just-containers/s6-overlay) is implemented to check whether everything is working as expected and do a sanity check by pinging the main VPN server periodically.

 An environment variable, namely `SLEEPTIME` can be set in seconds to determine the period of this check.